-- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support. - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies.

-- The DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place. - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers, and contractors).
-Appendix 3 of this policy covers this procedure. - That this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll) the Governing body are required to seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply
+- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support. - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies. - The DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place. - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers, and contractors). - That this policy reflects those children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll) the Governing body are required to seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply.

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see Allegations of Abuse Against Staff and Whistleblowing Policies).
+The Chair of Governors will act as the 'case manager' if an allegation of abuse is made against the Headteacher, where appropriate (see Allegations of Abuse Against Staff and Whistleblowing Policies).